Key Takeaways

 Multi-Year Guaranteed Annuity (MYGA)

-A multi-year guaranteed annuity, or MYGA, is another type of fixed annuity.
-MYGAs are very similar to traditional fixed annuities.
-The only real difference is the length of the guaranteed rate.
+multi-year guaranteed annuity, or MYGA, is another type of fixed annuity.
+MYGAs are similar to traditional fixed annuities, with the only real difference being the length of the guaranteed rate.

-The interest rate for a MYGA is guaranteed for the entire contract term.
-There’s no risk that the insurance company will change the rate as your money grows over time.
+MYGAs guarantee the interest rate for the entire contract term.
+There’s no risk that the insurance company will change the rate as your money grows.
+If you purchase a five-year MYGA, the rate you receive at the start of your contract is locked in for five years.

 In contrast, other fixed annuities only guarantee the initial rate for a certain portion of the contract.